loup-brun/hugorepo/README.md

 ## Features

-- Stripped-down, boilerplate kind of repo
+- Stripped-down, boilerplate structure
-- Perfect as a starting point for a theme
+- Works as a starting point for a theme
 - Rich, semantic HTML (with templates featuring OpenGraph, Schema.org, Dublin Core)
+- Clean, basic markup for the basic pages (list, single)
 - Useful code snippets, such as menu templates
-- Clean, basic markup for the basic templates (list, single pages)
-- Write more effective CSS with PostCSS (with autoprefixer, nested SASS-like syntax, purgeCSS, import)
+- Write more effective CSS with [PostCSS](https://postcss.org/) (Autoprefixer, nested SASS-like syntax, purgeCSS, import)
 - Ready for TailwindCSS

 ## 🛠  Install